TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 # ros-humble-ros1-bridge-builder
-Create a "*ros-humble-ros1-bridge*" package that can be used directly within Ubuntu 22.02 ROS2 Humble.
+Create a "*ros-humble-ros1-bridge*" package that can be used directly within Ubuntu 22.02 (Jammy) ROS2 Humble.
 Both amd64 and arm64 architectures are supported.

 - Note1: It takes approximately 10 minutes on my PC, equipped with a 6-core CPU (12 logical cores) and 24GB of memory.